 Can I apply more than once?

-If students have already accepted an exchange place, a further application in other exchange programs will only be considered if there are free spots.
+If you have received an acceptance for an exchange place and have accepted it, further application in other exchange programmes will only be considered if there are free places.

 How many places can I apply for?